-Consent Authority means Council or the applicable Joint Regional Local Planning Panel.
+Consent Authority means Council or the applicable Joint Regional Planning Panel.

-Contributions Plan means a contributions plan (within the meaning of the Act) applying to development to which a VPA PA applies.
+Contributions Plan means a contributions plan (within the meaning of the Act) applying to development to which a VPA applies.

-Contributions Plan Credit means the \$ amount by which the value of a public benefit provided for in a VPA PA exceeds a Contribution Plan Requirement.
+Contributions Plan Credit means the \$ amount by which the value of a public benefit provided for in VPA exceeds a Contribution Plan Requirement.

-Contributions Plan Requirement means a contribution requirement under s94 s7.11 or s94A s7.12 of the Act authorised by a Contributions Plan in respect of development to which a VPA PA applies.
+Contributions Plan Requirement means a contribution requirement under s94 or s94A of the Act authorised by a Contributions Plan in respect of development to which a VPA applies.